kaltura/developer-platform-docs/documentation/Contribute/Article-Style-Structure-Guidelines.md

 ## Adding Tables

 Markdown tables can become messy.
-Please write clean tables so it will be simple for contributors after you to edit and enahance your work.
+Please write clean tables so it will be simple for contributors after you to edit and enhance your work.
 The clean way to add Markdown tables is as follows:

 ```